 ………11.
 Reading – Old stadium lends to heavy traffic and a hodgepodge of parking directed poorly.
 Took us 30 minutes to get out after a Fourth of July contest.

 ………12.
 New Hampshire – An unnecessary nightmare for a sport that usually features easy access.
-Parking is limited in the city and ridiculously overpriced.
+Parking was limited in the city and ridiculously overpriced during our visited.
+This has since been remedied by a nearby garage, but I still have a bad taste in my mouth

 ………1.
 Trenton – Very solid opening brick facade that has a bit of a train station resemblance.